-When camping, it is essential to have a way to heat water.
-Whether for washing dishes, rehydrating meals, sterilizing water, cooking, making hot drinks, or bathing a baby in a tub, warm or hot water is smart to have on-hand.
+When camping in the great outdoors, it is essential to have a way to heat water.
+Whether for washing dishes, rehydrating meals, sterilizing water, cooking, making a cup of tea, or bathing a baby in a tub… warm or hot water is smart to have on-hand.

 The best way to heat water while camping is to use a camping tea kettle.
 Regular pots work too, but a handle and spout is super helpful.
 Lots of different styles are available, most of which are designed for specific situations.

 For many, camping tea kettles are considered an essential piece of camping gear, but which one is perfect for you depends on your particular camping set-up needs.
 Below you’ll find questions and suggestions to help you choose the best kettle for you!

 Just here for the quick answer?
 Top 3 tea kettles for camping: